 The proceeds benefit International Medical Corps a humanitarian nonprofit organization that provides health care training and medical relief programs to those in need.

 quicklist: 2 title: Brit TV Staple "Doctor Who" Turns 50

 text:So just how do you celebrate a golden anniversary for a television show?

 Few shows make it to five years, but beloved British television show "Doctor Who," which follows the adventures of a time and space traveling alien, has bucked all the odds and will celebrate its 50th year with a massive special Saturday night on BBC America.

 At least two of the 11 actors who played the titular doctor over the last 50 years will be appearing in the special and the legendary John Hurt will be guest starring as a mysterious-grizzled version of the usually good-guy doctor.

 With 50 years of history behind it and an anything can happen attitude from the show's current producers, fans may want the tissues or the smelling salts handy.

-22-Year-old "Harry Potter of Chess" Wins World Chess Championship
+title: 22-Year-old "Harry Potter of Chess" Wins World Chess Championship

 What is it about chess and prodigies?
 Norwegian player Magnus Carlsen won the World Chess Championship on Friday at just 22.